villesalmela/CodeQA/README.md

 AWS AppRunner is serving the app, which is available at https://codeqa.online

 To create an account, you need to use your university email address.
+A verification code is sent to your email, and it's required during first login.

 Test accounts are available: